ShinyACash/KirboSmash/README.md

 # KirboSmash
 A very simplified programming language written in python.
 Now supports Shell and Scripting both!!
 POYO!!
-(Interpreter based model)
+(Interpreter based model) This list has to be updated, there's extra stuff i need to write.

 # How to Run Interpreter
 Open any code editor or python IDE and then run `shell.py`